Sonya M. Ulrich

 - Book Babies, a program developed by Book Harvest that provides Medicaid-eligible children and their families with age-appropriate books every six months from birth until the start of kindergarten.
 The goal of the program is to provide books and guidance for parents so they can help develop their children’s pre-literacy and school-readiness skills in order to promote success in kindergarten and beyond.

-Fischer studied psychology at the University of Iowa where she assisted with research projects studying early intervention programs for young children with severe emotional and behavioral challenges.
+Ulrich studied psychology at the University of Iowa where she assisted with research projects studying early intervention programs for young children with severe emotional and behavioral challenges.
 She received a master’s degree in experimental psychology from the University of Florida where she studied intervention programs for children and adults with emotional and behavioral difficulties.